-This Introductory Learning Companion has been developed with the aim of providing an up-to-date, evidence-based, interdisciplinary resource for all types of learners, including those with little or no prior knowledge on economic and trade policy, or the interactions between trade and nature.
+This Introductory Learning Companion has been developed with the aim of providing an up-to-date, evidence-based, interdisciplinary resource for all types of learners.
+It can thus serve as a good resource for those with little or no prior knowledge on economic and trade policy, and the relationship between trade, development and nature.
 The companion may also serve as a useful resource and reference manual for lecturers and trainers in professional or higher education.